mickjc750/str/README.md

 &nbsp;
 # Features
+ * strbuf.h is now provided as a single-header stb-style library.
- * Supports custom allocators, configurable at build time.
+* An allocator is configured at build time using macros.
+* The previous allocator-aware runtime API remains available in the alloc-aware branch.
  * A rich set of of string splitting/trim/search functions.
  * A number parser which checks for errors, including range errors, or invalid input.
  * A test suite which uses https://github.com/silentbicycle/greatest.